Neural-PDE: A RNN based neural network for solving time dependent PDEs: Introduction

-Inspired by numerical PDE schemes and LSTM neural network, we proposed a new deep learning framework, denoted as Neural-PDE, to learn multi-dimensional governing laws of any time-dependent PDE from the time series data of its mesh grids and predict the next $n$ time steps data.
-The Neural-PDE is capable of intelligently processing related data from all spatial mesh grids by using the bidirectional \cite{schuster1997bidirectional} neural network, thus guarantees the accuracy of the numerical solution and the feasibility in learning high dimensional PDEs.
-The detailed structures of the model and data normalization are introduced in section \ref{sec:method}.
+Inspired by numerical PDE schemes and LSTM neural network, we propose a new deep learning framework, denoted as Neural-PDE.
+It simulates multi-dimensional governing laws, represented by time-dependent PDEs, from time series data generated on some grids and predicts the next $n$ time steps data.
+The Neural-PDE is capable of intelligently processing related data from all spatial grids by using the bidirectional~\citep{schuster1997bidirectional} neural network, and thus guarantees the accuracy of the numerical solution and the feasibility in learning any time-dependent PDEs.
+The detailed structures of the Neural-PDE and data normalization are introduced in Section~\ref{sec:method}.

-In Section 4 of the paper we apply Neural-PDE to solve four different PDEs including the $1$-dimensional(1D) wave equation, the $2$-dimensional(2D) heat equation and two systems of PDEs: the invicid Burgers' equations and a coupled Navier Stokes-Cahn Hilliard equations which widely appear in multiscale modeling of complex fluid systems.
-We demonstrate the robustness of Neural-PDE, which guarantees convergence within 20 epochs with an admissible mean square error even if we add Gaussian noise in the input data.
+The rest of the paper is organized as follows.
+Section~\ref{sec:prelim} briefly reviews finite difference method and finite element method for solving PDEs.
+Section~\ref{sec:method} contains detailed description of designing the Neural-PDE.
+In Section~\ref{sec:experiments}, we apply the Neural-PDE to solve four different PDEs, including the $1$-dimensional(1D) wave equation, the $2$-dimensional(2D) heat equation, and two systems of PDEs: the invicid Burgers' equations and a coupled Navier Stokes-Cahn Hilliard equations, which widely appear in multiscale modeling of complex fluid systems.
+We demonstrate the robustness of the Neural-PDE, which achieves accuracy within 20 epochs with an admissible mean squared error, even when we add Gaussian noise in the input data.